SRGSSR/videojs-hlsjs/README.md

 **Exceptions:**

 * `autoStartLoad` the loading is done through the `preload` attribute of the video tag.
+This property is always set to `false` when using this plugin.
 * `startLevel` if you set any of the level options above this property will be ignored.

 ### Event listeners